Trusted to care in Kidderminster, Worcestershire

 Brook Court caters for a wide range of care needs including specialist nursing and dementia care.

-Led by award winning home manager Gill Pratt, Brook Court provides high quality care in a luxurious hotel-style environment.
+Led by home manager Shirley Gibbs, Brook Court provides high quality care in a luxurious hotel-style environment.
 Our experienced teams work together to provide a full range of care options for older people, from residential to more specialist care for people living with Alzheimer’s disease and other forms of dementia.

 Our guide explains the types of care offered at Brook Court.